JumpStart Advanced 1st Grade: Non-playable characters

 These are other characters, and they cannot be played in the scooter races.

-Edison: (Voiced by Dee Bradley Baker) Though he is a firefly, he bears little resemblance to the actual creature, and he first appeared in JumpStart 2nd Grade.
+Edison (voiced by Dee Bradley Baker): Though he is a firefly, he bears little resemblance to the actual creature, and he first appeared in JumpStart 2nd Grade.
 His Advanced incarnation is teal with a red nose, as well as wings and the traditional firefly light on his rear, and he wears a purple hat and a blue shirt.
-He shares a close and ironic friendship with C.J., has an Irish-sounding accent, owns a store, appears at the winner's circle after every race to give a comment (obviously he is enthusiastic when C.J. wins), has his own game and powerup (the Lightbulb Powerup), yet does not have his own scooter or track.
-He's possibly named after Thomas Edison, the inventor of the light bulb.
+He shares a close and ironic friendship with C.J., has an Irish-sounding accent, owns a store, appears at the winner's circle after every race to give a comment (obviously he is enthusiastic when C.J. wins), and has his own game and powerup (the Lightbulb Powerup), yet does not have his own scooter or track.
+He is possibly named after Thomas Edison, the inventor of the light bulb.

-Squirt: (Voiced by Brianne Siddall) A cream-colored puppy with very large ears and a red T-shirt.
+Squirt (voiced by Brianne Siddall): A cream-colored puppy with large ears and a red T-shirt.
 He seems to be significantly younger than the other characters, and bears some resemblance to Frankie.
 He helps Frankie in his home pizza parlor by telling him orders and delivering pizzas.
 During the beginning of the game, Jimmy pushes him and breaks his scooter, and the entire game is spent trying to win the Super Scooter for Squirt.
 According to a website belonging to Tracy Reynolds, an artist who worked on JumpStart Advanced 1st Grade, Squirt is Frankie's cousin.

-Jimmy Bumples: (Voiced by Joshua Seth) A slender, grey-and-brown weasel wearing a black shirt and the only character whose last name is stated.
+Jimmy Bumples (voiced by Joshua Seth): A slender, grey-and-brown weasel wearing a black shirt and the only character whose last name is stated.
 He is a sly bully and excellent at scooter racing.
 He is responsible for breaking Squirt's scooter, and refuses to repair it.
 He sometimes appears as an enemy in Casey's soccer game, and will challenge the player every time they win a race.
 He is the only character who appears on the scooter races and is not playable.
 He has his own track, and it must be unlocked by winning all the other tracks while playing their owners.
 When his track is won, the entire game is as well.
 Early character designs suggest Jimmy was going to be a dog at one point, but this was changed before the product's release.
 He is the main antagonist.

-Skid: A gray rat and Jimmy's apparent sidekick.
-He follows Jimmy around in the beginning cutscene and appears as an enemy in Casey's game, but he does not appear anywhere else.
+Skid: A gray rat and Jimmy's apparent sidekick, he follows Jimmy around in the beginning cutscene and appears as an enemy in Casey's game, but he does not appear anywhere else.
 He has no dialogue besides a single snicker.

 Casey's friends & teammates: In Casey's activity, many cats, apparently teammates and opponents of Casey in soccer, appear.
 All of them resemble Casey exactly, save for the color, and none have any dialogue.